-Module Two highlights important considerations when creating a welcoming space for agritourism visitors.
+What are important considerations when creating a welcoming space for visitors?
 The Yocha Dehe Wintun Nation case study provides an example of how the tribe reconnected with their land, strengthened cultural self-determination and utilized their agricultural ventures and surroundings to establish a focal point for visitors.